Money Saving Rental Tips

 - Hot Tub Heating

-Be sure you be aware of the cancellation policy before reserving.
-Many rental home contracts include an option for trip insurance.
-Trip insurance, which ordinarily costs somewhere between 1% - 5% of the standard rental home price, provides guests with reimbursement of their vacation costs (and subsequent rental home costs) for any nights missed resulting from personal medical emergencies or storms, in addition to hurricane evacuation expenses, such as a unexpected motel stay or extra gas.
+Make sure you understand the cancellation policy prior to booking.
+You will likely be offered trip insurance.
+Trip insurance, which commonly costs anywhere between 1% - 5% of your standard rental price, provides guests with reimbursement of their vacation costs (and subsequent rental home costs) for any days missed a result of personal hospital emergencies or storms, and additionally hurricane evacuation expenses, such as a unexpected motel stay or extra gas.

-When everything seems right, it's finally time to sign on the dotted line.
-You will probably be required to submit a security deposit at time of reservation.
+After you feel you've found "the one", start the reservation process.
+You will likely be required to submit a security deposit at time of reservation.

 Know Who to Call